 - Statistics for the Health Professions MATH 1005

-Students may enter the sequence as long as they meet the prerequisites for the individual courses.
-While you may enroll into our courses at any time, all courses will start on the first and third week of the month.
-Course registrations for sessions which start on the 1st and 3rd Wednesday of every month will close at 4pm on the Friday before the start date for that session.
-Please refer to the Academic Calendar for the specific dates and your specific course syllabus for our withdraw and extension policies.
+While you may enroll into our courses at any time, all courses start on the first and third Wednesday of the month.
+Course registrations need to be completed by noon EST on the Monday before the course opens.
+Please refer to the Academic Calendar for specific dates.

 Students may take as many courses as needed in order to meet the prerequisite requirements for the health professions program to which they are applying.
 Many health professions programs accept these courses but we encourage you to check with the schools to which you are planning to apply to verify that the courses are acceptable before you register.

 Learning Outcomes for Science Prerequisites for Health Professions Program